Water damage is the No. 1 culprit that weakens your home’s foundation and the very core that holds your house together.

 You’ve heard about core strength for your body.
 Well, water damage hits at the core strength of your house, eventually causing serious structural damage.
 Damp wood invites termites and carpenter ants; plus, it causes mold and mildew.

-Here are three easy things to do to that will give you piece of mind the next time heavy storms hit.
+Here’s how to prevent water damage using three easy strategies that will give you peace of mind the next time heavy storms hit.

 #1.
 Ensure Good Drainage

 Why it matters: Poor drainage weakens your foundation, causing cracks, uneven settling, and pathways for water to enter your home.

 - Clean your gutters routinely.
 A clogged gutter will send cascades of water down the side of your house, damaging your siding and foundation.

 - Ensure your downspouts direct water 5 to 10 feet away from your house.

 - Make sure your yard is sloped at least 6 inches over a 10-foot span away from your foundation.
 That slope keeps water from getting down right next to your foundation, where it could cause walls to lean, crack the masonry, and create leaks.
 (For crawl spaces, keeping water away makes sure excess water doesn’t pool underneath your floor, making for damp conditions that encourage mold, rot, and insects.)

 - But don’t let the soil get too dry, either.
 Long dry spells let the soil around your house dry out and shrink.
 A big rain may make the soil expand, putting pressure on your foundation walls.
 In a drought, run a soaker hose at least 6 inches from the foundation and 3 inches under the soil to keep the soil from contracting and expanding.

 Maintenance cost: Very little.
 Cleaning gutters can be a no-cost DIY job, or you can hire a pro for $50 to $250, depending on the size and height of your home.
 To get the soil slope you need, you might have to buy some additional topsoil.